cms-sw/cmssw/DQM/SiStripMonitorClient/test/ReadMe.txt

    The Client needs have Source and the Collector to run.
 The Collector and the Client
     must not run in the same machine.
-It is probably better to start Collector, Client and Source on three different macchines.
+It is probably better to start Collector, Client and Source on three different machines.

   - Collector
        o login to a (lxplus) machine